-- 100 % Refund If player signs up for football and quits before any equipment is issued. - 75% Refund If player signs up and participates initially but quits prior to participating in summer camp. - 50% Refund If player quits after attending Summer Camp but prior to 1st Football Game. - No Refund If player quits after 1st football game. - Late registration still requires the full registration fee.
+- 100% Refund If player signs up and participates initially but quits prior to participating in summer camp. - 75% Refund If a player quits after summer camp but prior to 1st practice - 50% Refund If player quits after attending Summer Camp but prior to 1st Football Game. - No Refund If player quits after 1st football game. - Late registration still requires the full registration fee.
 No discount will be given to those that register late.

-Please contact Chris Culig at culig.christopher@westada.org for any refund requests.
+Please contact Head Coach for any refund requests.